 A flow of small but powerful ideas is often the dream when organisations talk about increasing innovation.
-But creating ‘always-on’ business innovation isn’t as simple as telling everyone in your organisation, brand, or marketing agency to ‘be innovative’!
+But creating ‘always-on’ business innovation isn’t simple.
+You can’t just tell everyone in your organisation, brand, or marketing agency to ‘be innovative’!
 What happens if everyone puts forward a raft of credible ideas?
 What do you do with them all?
-What should the ideas be focused on?
+Who decides what should the ideas be focused on?
 And how should they be evaluated?
 Which department pays to implement the ideas?

-For many of our clients, the theory of driving fresh thinking is a very attractive one as it creates amongst other benefits, a competitive edge, new revenue streams and optimised ways of working.
-However, the art of innovation management is a relatively new one, and simply employing a Head of Innovation or tasking an existing department with the responsibility of driving new ideas won’t deliver these big benefits.
+For many of our clients, the theory of driving fresh thinking is a very attractive one.
+It creates amongst other benefits, a competitive edge, new revenue streams and optimised ways of working.
+However, the art of innovation management is a relatively new one.
+Simply employing a Head of Innovation or tasking an existing department with the responsibility of driving new ideas won’t deliver these big benefits.

 The practicalities of practising innovation